HishamEldardiry/PowNet_Documentation/docs/source/pages/architecture.rst

 The user can make changes for the following options in ``main.py`` :

+.. confval:: MODEL_NAME

-1) Choosing region of interest and year of simulation:
+    define region of interest and year of simulation.

+    :type: string
+    :default: ``cambodia_2016``

 .. code:: python